purqle0/purqle0/README.md

 Extra (s)  :

-   You might also find me in the mountains, to the deck, or to the library in PT!
+   You might also find me in the mountains, near bakery, or to the caves! (both serv 1 and 2)

    I love my twin heh, i also love my friends ofc as mentioned.